akp-labs/live-html-editor/README.md

 A lightweight, browser-based HTML/CSS/JS editor built using pure HTML, CSS, and JavaScript.
 Designed for learners, hobbyists, and coders who want to experiment directly in the browser.

-⚡ Key idea: Some features are intentionally left incomplete to encourage exploration, debugging, and contribution.
-Experienced users will find “gaps” to play with.

 ⚠️ Note: This is a client-side editor intended for personal, educational, and experimental use.
 It is **not** a full-scale IDE.

 ---